recursal/ai-town-rwkv-proxy/README.md

 The AI Model is based on RWKV, which you can find out more here : https://wiki.rwkv.com

+> PS: You can now use https://aitown-demo-api.recursal.ai with your OPENAI_API_KEY , directly to run at scale instead.

 # About RWKV

 RWKV, is a linear transformer, without eval compromises, and with 10-100x lower inference cost, light weight enough that the 3B model can run on